AdamTakvam/DrBash/README.md

 * debug.sh : A simple script to easily run any script you name in the bash debugger.
 * explain-this.sh : A tool that dynamically interrogates the scripts in this collection and extracts summaries of their functionality, which it then collates and displays to the user as a README-style document.
 * mkbinlink.sh : The exception to the rule.
 This one is intended to be run directly, ".sh" exetension and all.
 It makes links in the ~/bin directory for all of the executable scripts in this collection.
-* script.template.sh : An example script that for anyone wanting to write a script leveraging this platform to be able rto simply copy and get right to work with all of the platflorm-specific srtuff already taken care of.
+* script.template.sh : An example script that for anyone wanting to write a script leveraging this platform to be able to simply copy and get right to work with all of the platform-specific stuff already taken care of.
 * template.shd : This is a different approach to script templating.
-This one accomplishes much the same goal as script.template.shd, but in a different way.
+This one accomplishes much the same goal as script.template.sh, but in a different way.
 This template is intended to be sourced.
-It provides many common functions, but delegates the implementation of the custom parts to you by way of prescribed functions that must be implemented.
+It provides many common functions, but delegates the custom parts to the developer by way of prescribed functions that must be implemented.
 It is currently experimental.

 ## env/
+< See "The Environment Commands" section for more details. >

 ## lib/
-* < See "The Base Class Libraries" section for more detauils. >
+< See "The Base Class Libraries" section for more detauils. >

 ## media.shd/